 We are very excited to present the inaugural Annual Report of The Plastic Surgery Foundation's (PSF) National Breast Implant Registry (NBIR).
 The NBIR is a collaborative effort between The PSF, the United States Food and Drug Administration (FDA), patients and breast implant manufacturers to strengthen the post-market surveillance infrastructure for current and future breast implants in the United States.

-The NBIR Matters
+The NBIR Matters to Our Patients

 The Plastic Surgery Foundation has developed the National Breast Implant Registry (NBIR) in collaboration with the FDA, patients and breast implant manufacturers to strengthen the post-market surveillance infrastructure for current and future breast implant devices in the United States.

 The NBIR is a quality improvement initiative and safety surveillance registry that collects clinical, procedural and outcomes data at the time of operation and any subsequent reoperations for all US patients receiving breast implants.
 The NBIR matters.
 We need everyone who performs breast implant procedures to participate in this very important initiative.